1990 Osh clashes: Riots

 The violence began on 4 June in the city of Osh after large groups of Kyrgyz and Uzbeks gathered in the territory of Lenin Kolkhoz.
 The riots started to spread to some other areas of Osh Province on that same day.
-In the city of Uzgen violence started the next day.
-The immediate cause of the riots in Uzgen was a dispute between the Kyrgyz and Uzbeks in the area of Uzgen bazaar and bus station.
+In the city of Uzgen, violence started the next day.
+The immediate cause of the riots in Uzgen was a dispute between the Kyrgyz and Uzbeks in Uzgen's bazaars and bus stations.

 During the riots some of the local militsiyas (the local Soviet police force) expressed loyalties to their own ethnic counterparts by taking part in the riots.
 Although supplies and vehicles used in the attacks were predominantly stolen by the young rioters, some local Kyrgyz elites who did not openly take part in the violence lent supplies and vehicles to the demonstrators.

-The worst of the large-scale clashes occurred in the cities of Osh and Uzgen.
 The violence was not just confined to urban zones; in the villages surrounding Uzgen and the Osh countryside, Kyrgyz herders, often going by horseback, terrorized Uzbek farmers with rape, murder, and property destruction.
 In the foothills of Bak-Archa, four Kyrgyz shepherds rode many kilometers to kill the family of an Uzbek beekeeper.
 Uzbek tea houses (choyxonas) were also targeted, and several reports involve the abduction and rape of female tea house-goers.

 In Frunze (now Bishkek), protesters demanded that the leaders of Kirghizia resign.
 On 6 June, Gorbachev finally called in the Soviet Army under the Soviet Ministry of Interior to enter the area of the conflict and stay stationed only within cities.
 The Uzbek-Kyrgyz border was sealed off to prevent Uzbeks from the neighboring Uzbekistan from joining the riots.

 Official estimates of the death toll range from over 300 to more than 600.
 Unofficial figures range up to more than 10,000.
 According to unofficial estimates, more than 5,000 crimes were committed during the riots ranging from pillaging to murder.
 About 4,000 incidents were officially investigated and 3,215 acts of crime were registered.
 According to witnesses and personal testimonies, most of the rioters were young males, 29% of which were teenagers.
-Personal testimonies from victims, witness and participants revealed chemical intoxication was a significant influence on the rioters' actions.
+Personal testimonies from victims, witnesses and participants revealed chemical intoxication was a significant influence on the rioters' actions.